pcwhite/pcwhite/README.md

 - 👋 Hi, I’m @pcwhite
-- 👀 I’m interested in coding, testing, and automation in the QA space, as well as a bunch of other hobbies including piano, ultimate frisbee and .
+- 👀 I’m interested in coding, testing, and automation in the QA space, as well as a bunch of other hobbies including piano, ultimate frisbee and dad jokes.
 - 🌱 I’m currently learning Java, Python, PHP, React and Cucumber / BDD
 - 💞️ I’m looking to collaborate on automation solutions using Selenium and Cucumber frameworks.
 - 📫 How to reach me?
 You can email me at p.white@ubreakifix.com